otseng/biblemate/README.md

 * To use `.open`, you need to specify a file or a directory that is to be opened.
 * `.edit` command allows you to edit the current conversation with our built-in text editor.
 You may customize to use your favorite text editor.
 Enter `.backend` and change the value of `DEFAULT_TEXT_EDITOR` with a command that calls your favorite text editor.
 * Use `.autosuggestions` to toggle auto input suggestions.
 If enabled, you can use `TAB` key to open input suggestions menu.
+* Use `.reload` to reload the last saved conversation, if any.
+It is useful for continuing an unfinished agentic flow after a conversation was broken for any reasons.

 ## ✝️ UniqueBible Resources